 See All Colour Choices

 See all colour choices for this yarn at: Available Yarn Colours.
 In all sizes and formats.

-Lily Sugar ‘n Cream is known for its exceptional quality and wide range of colors, ideal for knit, crochet, and craft projects.
+Lily Sugar 'n Cream is known for its exceptional quality and wide range of colours, ideal for knit, crochet, and craft projects.

 - Natural, soft, absorbent 100% U.S.A. grown cotton

 - Ball Size - Solids: 71g / 2.5 oz, 109 meters / 120 yards